tylergneill/Brucheion_tgn/README.md

 ![screenshot](...)

 Choose a project here by typing in the name of the desired database, located at the top level of the Brucheion folder, e.g., "01nbh3".
-If creating a new project, then simply type the new name here.
+If creating a new project, simply type the new name here.

 The next screen confirms the choice.